IHTSDO/snomed-owl-toolkit/readme.md

   - Uses MRCM Attribute Domain Reference Set for grouping information
   - Uses OWL Axiom Reference Set
   - Can include FSN annotations
-  - Backward compatible with older Snomed RF2 releases
+  - Backward compatible with all Snomed RF2 releases
-  - Uses a Snomed Edition RF2 Snapshot archive
+  - Support for Snomed Editions and Extensions
   - *For Java integration see RF2ToOWLService.java*
 - Classify Snomed
   - Uses RF2 to OWL conversion